-As your technicians work on their preventative maintenance schedules, it's important to keep all information for each room and asset up-to-date.
-Besides detailed logs of what maintenance was conducted, procedures, manuals and recall information should be documented in your facility management software for future reference and the ability to expedite preventative maintenance checks in the future.
+As your technicians work on their preventive maintenance schedules, it's important to keep all information for each room and asset up-to-date.
+Besides detailed logs of what maintenance was conducted, procedures, manuals and recall information should be documented in your facility management software for future reference and the ability to expedite preventive maintenance checks in the future.

-If your preventative maintenance schedules require a checklist, we recommend the following items to get your team started for basic mechanical assets:
+If your preventive maintenance schedules require a checklist, we recommend the following items to get your team started for basic mechanical assets: